 Spin The Bottle – The Juliana Hatfield Three

-As filmmaker Lelaina (played by Wynona Ryder) films her friend Vickie (played by Janeane Garofalo) at The Gap for her documentary in the ’90s film Reality Bites, The Juliana Hatfield Three’s ‘Spin The Bottle’ plays in the background.
+As filmmaker Lelaina (played by Wynona Ryder) films her friend Vickie (played by Janeane Garofalo) at The Gap for her documentary in the film, The Juliana Hatfield Three’s ‘Spin The Bottle’ plays in the background.
 This short tune became a part of the grunge scene that took the US by storm in the 1990s.

 Bed Of Roses – The Indians